bunkat/later/Readme.md

 ],
 ```

 The `constraint_id`s can be found in the _Time Periods_ section above following the constraint name along with the valid values.
+To specify an after constraint, prefix the desired constraint_id with `a`.

 For example, the schedule _every hour on weekdays and every other hour on weekends_ would be defined as: